 Jones Beach State Park — Wantagh

 Jones Beach is New York's most-visited state park and one of the most popular beaches during the summer.
 Enjoy warm days on 6½ miles of white-sand beach on the Atlantic.
+Its newest addition is the Wildplay Adventure park, which includes zip lines for kids and adults as well as aerial adventure courses.
 A large playground is located at Zach's Bay near Fields 5 and 6, which faces the bay.
 There are picnic tables, grass, and trees all around.
-The "Boardwalk Playground" located east of Field 2, from which you can hear the music from the band shell, is brand new.
-Visitors can also enjoy eating at the new Boardwalk Cafe that is part of the Jones Beach revitalization project that includes an adventure playground and sprinkler park.
+Parents can listen to the music from the band shell as kids enjoy the "Boardwalk Playground" located east of Field 2.
+And a new splash pad is located next to the Boardwalk Café.
 The daily fee for parking is $10.